-- Expect the database to use 100 MB per server (host machine plus single SQL Server instance) per day. - 10 servers over 7 days will therefore increase the size of your database by 7 GB.
+- Expect the database to use up to 150 MB per server (host machine plus single SQL Server instance) per day. - 10 servers over 7 days will therefore increase the size of your database by approximately 10 GB.

-Note: If your monitored servers host a large number of objects and databases, the Data Repository will use significantly more storage space, potentially up to a maximum of 450 MB per day.
+If your monitored servers host a large number of objects and databases, the Data Repository will use significantly more storage space, potentially up to a maximum of 450 MB per day.